Dhyakia/OPC_Project04/README.md

 <b>WARNING :</b> Before starting the program, make sure your virtual environement is activated.

-In the console, navigate the installation folder :
+In the console, navigate the installation folder and enter :
 ```
-python -m
+python -m tourny
 ```
 To save a tournament, type `save` when asked to enter a score.
 This will save the tournament for later.

 # Generate a new flake8-html

-To generate a new flake8 report, paste this line into your console :
+To generate a new flake8 report, navigate trought the console to the location of installation and enter :
 ```
 flake8 --config setup.cfg
 ```